 - Elements Score

+In this panel, the judges will truly only focus on the required elements with an assigned DD.
 For each of the required elements with an assigned degree of difficulty, the highest and the lowest awards are cancelled.
 The remaining three are added, and the sum divided by three.
 The result is multiplied by the degree of difficulty for that element.

 The sum of the element scores is then divided by the total degree of difficulty for the required elements and multiplied by 10.
 This result is multiplied by .4.